open-sausages/silverstripe-lessons/README.md

 }
 ```

-A few more of those, and here we have our final code:
+A few more of those, and here we have all of our filters:

 *mysite/code/PropertySearchPageController.php*
 ```php